shardulsrivastava/shardulsrivastava.github.io/_posts/2021-08-09-cloud-native-chaos-engineering-with-chaos-mesh.md

 Chaos Experiment describes how and what type of fault is injected.

-1. Setup a Nginx pod and expose it as a serfice on port 80.
++ Setup a Nginx pod and expose it as a service on port 80.

 ```bash
 k run nginx --image=nginx --labels="app=nginx" --port=80 --expose
 ```

-2. Open another terminal and setup a test pod to test connectivity to nginx service :
++ Open another terminal and setup a test pod to test the connectivity to nginx service :

 ```bash
 kubectl run -it test-connection --image=radial/busyboxplus:curl -- sh